RichaPujara/Portfolio/README.md

    - **Footer**:

       The footer on each page consists of copyrights and link to ***credits*** page.
-Images and icons in Blogs and tech stack have been utilized from online sources.
+Various images and icons throughout the site have been utilized from online sources.
 Reference to these sources have been mentioned in the credits page.

       The footer also contains the ***social media icons*** which are linked to my professional accounts.
-These icons shows a little animation upon hovering to increase the
+These icons shows a little animation upon hovering to increase the user engagement.

+   - **Responsiveness**-

+      The website is designed to change the layout with changing device size.